Back to Events

 Presentations and schedule subject to change.

-Digitisation of the Rotational Moulding Process (Mark Kearns-UQB)
+Digitisation of the Rotational Moulding Process (Mark Kearns-QUB)

 In this presentation, we explore the digitisation of the rotational moulding process, highlighting how advanced sensor integration and data analytics can transform traditional manufacturing workflows.
 Our approach demonstrates the potential for significant process improvements, including enhanced quality control and reduced production times.
 This work underscores the potential for Industry 4.0 technologies to revolutionise rotational moulding, fostering smarter, more efficient, and more competitive manufacturing practices.
 Moving forward, further research will focus on scaling these digital solutions and integrating predictive analytics to maximise industry impact.